-All students re-enrolling in 1978 or enrolling in graduate courses should obtain a copy of the free booklet Enrolment Procedures 1978 available from School Offices and the Admissions Office.
-This booklet provides detailed information on enrolment procedures and fees, enrolment timetables by Faculty and course, enrolment in miscellaneous subjects, locations and hours of Cashiers and late enrolments. ting and indexing journals in the subject areas of pure and applied science, technology, engineering and architecture.
-The library also houses a growing map collection and some microform material.
-All material in the library bears the prefix 'P' and is indexed in the library's central catalogue on Level 2.
-There is also a catalogue in the Physical Sciences Library.
-There is seating for approximately 300 people, and a number of room carrels and seminar rooms are available for use.
-Photocopying facilities are provided.
-Journals may not be borrowed from the collection.
-The library staff on Level 7 are ready to assist readers with any enquirles.
+All students re-enrolling in 1979 or enrolling in graduate courses should obtain a copy of the free booklet Enrolment Procedures 1979 available from School Offices and the Admissions Office.
+This booklet provides detailed information on enrolment procedures and fees, enrolment timetables by Faculty and course, enrolment in miscellaneous subjects, locations and hours of Cashiers and late enrolments.